 - The inflation period

-- The magic of hydrogen
+- Floating in the magic of hydrogen

 - The Helios nebula

-Section 3, the abstract of your thoughts
+Section 3, the abstract of your thoughts and the illusion of control

 Religion and Science, reason and faith, are not meant to be enemies, rather, they are two wonderful tools that, like fire and water, allow us to digest the wonders of this Universe.
-It was a man of God, father Georges Lemaitre, who first proposed the Big Bad Theory back in 1927, two years before Edwin Hubble, though all the credit for the expanding Universe has always been assigned to Hubble, partially because Lemaitre published his article in French, and was not well circulated among the Scientific Community at that time.
+It was a man of God, father Georges Lemaitre, who first proposed the Big Bang Theory back in 1927, two years before Edwin Hubble, though all the credit for the expanding Universe has always been assigned to Hubble, partially because Lemaitre published his article in French, and was not well circulated among the Scientific Community at that time.
 Lemaitre called the beginning of the Universe the Primeval Atom.
 Absolutely everything that exist on the Universe was first compiled (that not compacted) into the size of an atom.
-Obviously, the Universe must have existed in a different state, not matter or space, to be able to achieve such a small size, to condensate all the energy into a zero-size state, and just to be picky, the "Primeval Atom" should be re-branded as the "Primeval Atom No-Size", because it wasn't an atom what was there at the beginning, it was a particle, a speck with no size.
+Obviously, the Universe must have existed in a very different state, not matter or space, to be able to achieve such a small size, to condensate all the energy into a zero-size state, and just to be picky, the "Primeval Atom" should be re-branded as the "Primeval Atom No-Size", because it wasn't an atom what was there at the beginning, it was a particle, a speck with no size.
 What was around that speck then?
 If we say nothing that actually implies something

 The concept of the Primeval Atom means that absolutely everything is connected, all planets, stars , galaxies, and you and me, where once a form of energy coded in the algorithm of the Primeval Atom.
 This is fascinating, and personally to me it presents the following questions: